“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 No Course Structure:

 The online courses on edX do not particularly follow a structure or guidelines.
-The instructors do not always offer the best lessons as they have the freedom to create lesson plans as they deem fit; this can result in inconsistency and poor quality.
+The instructors do not always offer the best lessons as they have the freedom to create courses and lesson plans as they deem fit; this can result in inconsistency and poor quality.

 Free Courses at Udemy and edX